Trusted by 100,000+ organizations globally

 Modern vape alarms in schools will usually be fitted with one of two specific types of sensors:

-Particulate sensors — These sensors use laser scattering technology to detect vape aerosols suspended in the air, the presence of which will instantly trigger the device.
+Particulate sensors: These sensors use laser scattering technology to detect vape aerosols suspended in the air, the presence of which will instantly trigger the device.

-Gas sensors — Gasses associated with vaping are detected by changes observed in electrical resistance or infrared radiation; alarms are then triggered in direct response.
+Gas sensors: Gasses associated with vaping are detected by changes observed in electrical resistance or infrared radiation; alarms are then triggered in direct response.

-No matter which style of school vape detector is in operation, most modern systems will be configured to alert on-site staff of suspected infractions via secure text, email or app-based communications.
+No matter which style of vape detector is in operation, most modern systems will be configured to alert on-site staff of suspected infractions via secure text, email or app-based communications.
 The best vape detectors for schools will include time and location data in these messages to enable admins and security staff to pursue real-time incident responses.

 With reports revealing almost 30% of high school students and over 10% of middle school students in America vape regularly, many educators are facing significant challenges with regard to rising tobacco, marijuana and e‑cigarette use in schools.
 Developing detection systems to prevent vaping in schools can help admins mitigate numerous serious risks like: